0xagil/process-hallowing/README.md

  <!-- About section -->

 ---
 Description might come soon.
 This could be helpful for some people out there.
+Unfinished implementation of the [KernelCallbackTable](https://captmeelo.com/redteam/maldev/2022/04/21/kernelcallbacktable-injection.html) Injection